phobos2077/fo2_ecco/docs/ecco_readme.txt

 > MISC:
+- Small adjustments to base value formulas of some skills for better balance
 - Some mine traps in the game became more dangerous.
 - Nerfed slot jinxer perk: slots break for month instead of 1 day, high rollers give 2/5 of initial money and there is a luck-based chance to fail.
 You can still become insanely rich by gambling.
 - Nerfed gambling dice: you can win maximum about 1000-5000 caps per table, per week (that's still a LOT of money).
 - People drop their weapon to the ground in front of them when they die.
 - Bonus Rate of Fire perk was removed (all pistols were completely OP if you take it, especially with the appropriate Trait).
 - Hakunin dreams delayed, so they happen at more appropriate pace (RP has more content...).

+-=== COMPATIBILITY ===-
+Talking Heads Addon & Talking Heads Actually Talk (THAT):
+- Full built-in support, no patches needed (if you previously used compatibility patches, DELETE them)

+Inventory Filter:
+- SmartBarter option seems to cause issues with barter, avoid!

+FO2Tweaks:
+- Don't use with default settings!
+Some of them has conflicts with EcCo features
+- Disable the following (EcCo already includes similar changes): molotov_fire=0 damage_mod=0